au-research/FAIR-data-101-training/faqs.md

 ### Reusable

-(All questions were answered in the live Q&A session)
+(All questions were answered during the live Q&A session).